rails/rails/guides/source/action_text_overview.md

 <%= @message.content %>
 ```

-**Note:** if there's an attached resource within `content` field.
-It might not show properly unless you
+**Note:** if there's an attached resource within `content` field, it might not show properly unless you
 have *libvips/libvips42* package installed locally on your machine.
 Linux based users can run `apt install libvips42`
 to install it.